PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 unconsumed direct policy are frozen.
 The focused gate passes `536 passed, 1 xfailed in 18.21s`; the branch-changed broad gate passes `1614 passed, 1 xfailed in 29.38s`.

+The direct pass-set-1 call now retains `_layout_pass_set_1_instancenorm_prepost_stats`; the later convergence consumer is unchanged.
+One stale raw-successor architecture assertion was updated after the initial `536 passed, 1 failed` gate.
+The corrected focused gate passes `537 passed in 20.50s`, the branch-changed broad suite passes `1615 passed in 28.89s`, and targeted static validation passes.

+The next unit should audit the direct squeeze/unary/Reshape identity cleanup result and all of that runner's other policy-selected occurrences before changing its boundary.